Who We Are

-My name is Katie Byrne I have been Governor for the last 13 years at Lonsdale school I was a pupil previously at the school too.
-I currently live in Letchworth in my bungalow and to live independently with help from my personal assistants and my care agency.
+My name is Katie Byrne I have been Governor for the last 13 years at Lonsdale school.
+I was a pupil previously at the school.
+I live in Letchworth, independently in my bungalow, with help from my personal assistants and my care agency.
 I have a disability, but I get around in my electric wheelchair and live life to the full.
 I am currently at Hertfordshire University in my second year of studying to be a Special Needs teacher.
-This is brought a lot of challenges because I am now realised that I really want to help students with disabilities to reach their full potential regardless of their disabilities.
+This is brought a lot of challenges because I now realise that I really want to help students with disabilities to reach their full potential regardless of their disabilities.

 I feel that as a Governor I do understand how to make sure students to be independent without their disability becoming the focus and the fact that I can show the students that you can live independently in your own home with support and this perhaps gives them a goal to achieve themselves in the future.
 I really do enjoy my volunteering as a governor because I like to know that I have helped the school become a great school that it is and I feel very welcome and part of the team at Lonsdale and are valued member of the school.